To change something, build a new model that makes the existing model obsolete.

 The physicians who refuse to diagnose the injuries of patients who were injured in medicine do not believe that patients cannot get diagnoses of injuries incurred in medicine.

 If you wanted to hold a contest to find the most subjective person on earth, the first requirement to gain entry into the contest would be to believe that you are objective.
 People who imagine that they are objective are among the most subjective people on earth.
 If people in medicine were not, if they truly held the interests of patients above their own, they would have explained to patients that metal on metal hip implants were toxic.
-Instead, they stayed in line with one of the mantras of medicine that says “Don’t go looking for problems” and did not put two and two together when their patients came back with problems caused by cobalt poisoning.
+Instead, they stayed in line with one of the mantras of medicine that says “Don’t go looking for problems” and did not put two and two together when their patients came back with problems caused by cobalt poisoning and chromium poisoning.

 Small counting

 That it is what this site is about.
+Not vilifying doctors and nurses, but saving patients.

 Solutions ……….|……….
 Problems